paradime/paradime.github.io/_posts/2021-3-26-FFX-20-years-later.md

 As far as themes, Wakka, which I remember to be a huge goofball and noncharacter at the age of 8, was the core vehicle for the exploration of concepts.
 He has a blind trust in religion that is challenged at every stage in the story.
 In addition, he has a blind hatred towards the Al Bhed because he believes they are the reason his brother passed.
 Although there is only a build of tolerance and understanding, Wakka doesn't really change as a person, but how the other characters react to his flat views is really interesting and made me think about how I handle people in my life that show hints of racism or insensitivity.

+Wakka also deals with the conflict between their religion banning technology.
+Everytime it's introduced, he deplores it's use.
+As the character's journey advances, they learn the reason for this is to concentrate power in the capital.
+The gang realizes the intent is not pure and begins rethinking their view on Machina, even using it as the main way to defeat Sin and opening up opportunities that did not exist before.
+It's interesting to see that once they apply the socratic method on their beliefs, Wakka begins to discover that what he believed to be true was merely an illusion.

 The score in FFX is GAS and covers a pretty good range of emotions, from uneasey eerieness, to epic battle themes.
 I went back and listened to the entire score and felt I had to capture these in playlists to bring me back to the highs and lows of this game everytime I heard them.
 This isn't just Hymn of the Fayth or Zanarkand, the battle music and world zone tracks also perfectly captured the essence of the feeling you had in those zones.
 I'll link to those playlists below.

 ## Takeaways